-The listing file and the object file, unless changed by the PRINT or OBJECT controls (see sections 11.4.14 and 11.4.11), have the same basic name as the source file, with different extensions.
+The listing file and the object file, unless changed by the PRINT or OBJECT controls (see Sections 11.4.14 and 11.4.11), have the same basic name as the source file, with different extensions.
 The listing file has the extension LST and the object file has the extension OBJ.
-The compiler creates both files if they do not exist, or overwrites them if they do, on the same drive as the source file.
+The compiler creates both files if they do not exist, or overwrites them if they do.
+By default, the compiler places these files on the same drive as the source file.